Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Experiments

 To test this hypothesis, we freeze all backbone parameters and attach a lightweight tampering localization head.
+Given an edited FoT-embedded image, the frozen decoder and backbone extract template-consistency features; regions whose decoded template response deviates from the expected embedded evidence are then mapped to a tampering mask by the localization head.
 The Content Predictor was trained exclusively for $108\text{K}$ steps, with \textbf{all other backbone parameters frozen}.
 The optimization objective comprised a combination of the \textit{Soft Dice loss} and the \textit{Binary Cross-Entropy (BCE) loss}, initialized with a learning rate of $1 \times 10^{-4}$ for optimization.
 We evaluate this capability on three local editing models.

-\Cref{tab:localization} illustrates the strong intrinsic localization capability of our motion template on three distinct advanced inpainting models.
-The results on \textbf{Clean} inputs are remarkably high, with Dice scores consistently above $0.95$ across all models, validating the efficacy of the motion-based features for segmentation.
+Figure~\ref{fig:tampering_localization_example} gives a qualitative example of the localization workflow, and Table~\ref{tab:localization} reports the quantitative results on three distinct advanced inpainting models.
+The results on \textbf{Clean} inputs are high, with Dice scores above $0.95$ across all models, validating the efficacy of the motion-based features for segmentation.
 Even when confronted with \textbf{Degraded} inputs, our framework maintains high performance; for instance, the Dice score remains above $0.91$ on the challenging SDXL-1-Inpainting model.
-We observe that the recall (Rec) metrics remain exceptionally high in the Degraded setting, suggesting that the tampered regions are rarely missed.
+We observe that the recall (Rec) metrics remain high in the Degraded setting, suggesting that the tampered regions are rarely missed.
 The slight drop in precision (Pre) indicates that the primary failure mode under degradation is the introduction of minimal false positives.
-These findings confirm our hypothesis, showcasing that the features learned for motion dynamics are powerful and generalize well to the forensic task of content modification localization.
+These findings support our hypothesis that features learned for motion dynamics can also generalize to the forensic task of content modification localization.